mengzhisuoliu/FFmpeg-Builds-Win32/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/sudo-nautilus/FFmpeg-Builds-Win32.svg)](http://isitmaintained.com/project/sudo-nautilus/FFmpeg-Builds-Win32 "Percentage of issues still open")
 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/sudo-nautilus/FFmpeg-Builds-Win32.svg)](http://isitmaintained.com/project/sudo-nautilus/FFmpeg-Builds-Win32 "Average time to resolve an issue")

-Static 32 bit Windows Builds of ffmpeg master and latest release branch.
-This repository is forked and well maintained.
-For static 64 bit Windows FFmpeg builds, you can check [BtbN's repository](https://github.com/BtbN/FFmpeg-Builds).
-Go to Wiki tab or go to releases for downloads.
+Static Windows (x86) and Linux (x86_64) Builds of ffmpeg master and latest release branch.

-EXPERIMENTAL Linux-Builds.
-Do not expect everything to work on them, specially anything that involves loading dynamic libs at runtime.
-Shared Linux builds need musl installed to run the programs.
-YMMV when trying to use the libraries.
-Please report any issues you encounter with those builds!
+Windows builds are targetting Windows 7 and newer.

+Linux builds are targetting Ubuntu 16.04 (glibc-2.23 + linux-4.4) and anything more recent.

 ## Auto-Builds

-Builds run daily at 12:00 UTC and are automatically released on success.
+Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.

 ### Release Retention Policy